Exposition Universelle (1900): Theatres and music halls

 The exposition had several large theatres and music halls, the largest of which was the Palais des Fêtes, which had fifteen thousand seats, and offered programs of music, ballet, historical recreations and diverse spectacles.
 A separate thoroughfare of the exposition, the Rue de Paris, was lined with amusements, including music venues, a comedy theater, marionettes, American jazz, a Grand Guignol theater, and the celebrated "Backwards House", which had its furniture on the ceiling, its chandeliers on the floor, and windows which gave reverse images.
 Other diversions elsewhere in and around the exposition included an orchestra from Madagascar, a Comedy Theater, and the Columbia Theater at Port Maillot, with acts ranging from panoramas of life in the Orient to a water ballet.
 These diversions were popular but expensive; entry to the Comedy Theater cost up to five francs.

 The most celebrated actress during the exposition was Sarah Bernhardt, who had her own theater, The Théâtre Sarah Bernhardt (now the Théâtre de la Ville), and premiered one of her most famous roles during the exposition.
 This was L'Aiglon, a new play by Edmond Rostand in which she played the Duc de Reichstadt, the son of Napoleon Bonaparte, imprisoned by his unloving mother and family until his melancholy death in the Schönbrunn Palace in Vienna.
 The play ended with a memorable death scene; according to one critic, she died "as dying angels would die if they were allowed to."
 The play ran for nearly a year, with standing-room places selling for as much as 600 gold francs.

 Another popular diversion during the exposition was the theater of the American dancer, Loie Fuller, who performed a famous Serpentine dance in which she waved large silk scarves which seemed to envelop her into a cloud.
 Her performance was widely reproduced in photographs, paintings and drawings by Art Nouveau artists and sculptors, and were captured in very early motion pictures.
 She was filmed on ten 70mm projectors that created a 330-degree picture, patented by Cinéorama.

 Events

-Many international congresses and other events were held in Paris in 1900 within the framework of the exposition.
+Many international congresses and other events were held in Paris in 1900 within the framework of the exposition, such as the International Congress of Physics, the second International Congress of Mathematicians, the first World Congress of Philosophy and the third International Electrical Congress.
 A large area within the Bois de Vincennes was set aside for sporting events, which included, among others, many of the events of the 1900 Summer Olympics.
 A chess tournament was also held.